1

 What qualifications do you need to be a behavioral therapist?

 To become a behavioral therapist, individuals typically need a bachelor's degree in psychology, social work, or a related field, followed by a master's degree in behavioral therapy, psychology, or counseling.
-Certification or licensure, such as becoming a Licensed Behavior Analyst (BCBA), is often required and involves supervised experience and passing a credentialing exam.
+Certification or licensure, such as becoming a Licensed Behavior Analyst (BCBA), is often required and involves supervised experience and passing an exam.
 Strong communication skills and knowledge of behavioral intervention techniques are also essential.

 What cities are hiring for Behavioral Therapist jobs?
 Cities with the most Behavioral Therapist job openings: